Thread-Safe Container Design

 |---|---|---|---|---|

-The key to choosing a strategy isn't about which one is "fastest," but about your specific scenario.
-We need to answer a few questions: what is the read-to-write ratio?
+The key to choosing a strategy isn't which is "fastest," but your specific scenario.
+You need to answer a few questions: what is the read-write ratio?
 How large is the data volume?
 What is the frequency and duration of write operations?
-Do we need strong consistency snapshots?
-Is data loss tolerable?
-The answers to these questions determine which strategy is most suitable.
+Do you need strong consistency snapshots?
+Can you tolerate data loss?
+The answers to these questions determine which strategy fits best.

-To be honest, most projects don't need anything more complex than coarse-grained locking in the early stages—coarse-grained locking is correct, simple, and easy to debug.
-Only after performance testing confirms that lock contention is the bottleneck should we consider upgrading to striped locking or fine-grained locking.
+Honestly, most projects in the early stages don't need a strategy more complex than coarse-grained locking—coarse-grained locking is correct, simple, and easy to debug.
+Only after you confirm through performance testing that lock contention is the bottleneck should you consider upgrading to striped or fine-grained locking.
 Premature optimization is the root of all evil, especially in concurrent container design—finer-grained locks mean more subtle bugs and harder-to-reproduce deadlocks.

 Where We Are

-In this article, starting from "why STL containers aren't thread-safe," we discussed four concurrent container design strategies.
-Coarse-grained locking uses a single mutex to protect the entire container—it's simple and correct, but throughput is limited by lock contention.
-Fine-grained locking pushes locks down to the bucket/node level, drastically reducing contention, but handling rehash causes implementation complexity to spike.
-Striped locking strikes a compromise between coarse-grained and fine-grained—a small number of shards each have a shared_mutex, write operations only lock the relevant shard, and read operations proceed in parallel with shared locks.
-Copy-on-Write pushes read operations to the extreme of being lock-free, with the cost that every write must copy all data—it's only suitable for scenarios where reads far outnumber writes.
+In this post, starting from "why STL containers aren't thread-safe," we discussed four concurrent container design strategies.
+Coarse-grained locking uses one mutex to protect the entire container—simple and correct, but throughput limited by lock contention.
+Fine-grained locking pushes locks down to the bucket/node level, greatly reducing contention, but handling rehash makes implementation complexity skyrocket.
+Striped locking strikes a compromise between coarse and fine—few shards each with a std::shared_mutex, writes only lock relevant shards, reads share parallelism.
+Copy-on-Write pushes reads to the lock-free extreme, at the cost of copying all data on every write—only suitable for read-far-exceeds-write scenarios.

-These four strategies are not a progression, but parallel tools suited for different scenarios.
-The key to choosing is understanding your read-write patterns and data characteristics.
-Don't rush to use the most complex solution—in the next article, we will discuss a more extreme strategy—lock-free data structures—using atomic operations to replace all locks.
-But before considering lock-free approaches, let's get lock-based solutions right first; after all, locks are sufficient for most scenarios.
+These four strategies aren't progressive relationships, but parallel tools for different scenarios.
+The key to choice is understanding your read-write patterns and data characteristics.
+Don't rush to the most complex solution—next time we'll discuss more extreme strategies—lock-free data structures—replacing all locks with atomic operations.
+But before you consider lock-free, get the lock-based solutions right first; after all, locks suffice for most scenarios.

-💡 Complete example code is available in Tutorial_AwesomeModernCPP, visit
+💡 Complete example code is in Tutorial_AwesomeModernCPP, visit

 Exercises